DeLuks2006/Scraper/README.md

 **Usage:**

-The user will be prompted for a http/https link: just paste on in there and you should be good to go.
+The user will be prompted for a http/https link; just paste one in there and you should be good to go.